Divorce in Virginia: Everything You Need to Know

 • Legal Fees: Legal fees can significantly impact the overall cost.
 In Virginia, divorce lawyers typically charge by the hour, with an average hourly rate ranging from $280 to $330, as reported by Lawyers.com.
 However, individual rates may vary based on factors such as a lawyer's experience, reputation, location, and demand.
 Some attorneys may also offer flat fees for specific services like document preparation or uncontested divorces.

-How do you split up assets in Virginia?
+How do you split assets in Virginia?

-In Virginia, the division of assets during a divorce follows the principle of equitable distribution.
-This means that marital property, which includes assets acquired during the marriage, should be divided fairly, but not necessarily equally, between the spouses as mandated by code of Virginia § 20-107.3.
+This means that marital property, which includes assets acquired during the marriage, should be divided fairly, but not necessarily equally, between the spouses.

 The process typically involves the following steps: